-The Authority's net cost of service (NCS) consists of all operating expenses less operating revenue without regard to local assessments and State Contracted Assistance (SCA).
+The Authority's net cost of service (NCS) consists of all operating expenses less operating revenue without regard to local assessments and State contracted Assistance (SCA).
 The NCS is partially funded through local assessments to the member communities which usually increases no more than 2 1/2 % annually plus the member's share of any new services for the year then ended.
 The remaining balance of net cost of service is then funded by the Commonwealth's SCA.
 MGLA Ch.
 161B section 23 mandates "that fifty percent of the net cost of service of each Authority shall be paid by the Commonwealth and shall not be assessed upon the cities and towns constituting the Authority."
-Notwithstanding this statute, the Commonwealth still has not paid fifty percent of the net cost of service that it is obligated to pay for FY2017, FY2018 and FY2019.
+Notwithstanding this statute, the Commonwealth still has not paid fifty percent of the net cost of service that it is obligated to pay for FY 2017, FY 2018 and FY2019.
+The Senate President's Office is aware of this issue.

-Rather than operate at a deficit, this Authority's member communities have been assessed and are paying the "short fall" in the amount of \$168,598, \$658,255, and \$268,073 respectively.
-Therefore, these financial statements reflect a receivable of \$1,094,923 due from the Commonwealth in keeping with the requirements of the law, and will be adjusted for FY2020 for an additional \$200,985 in FY2021.
+Rather than operate at a deficit, this Authority's member communities have been assessed and are paying the "short fall" in the amount of \$168,598. \$658,255, and \$268,073 respectively.
+Therefore, these financial statements reflect a receivable of \$1,094,923 due from the Commonwealth in keeping with the requirements of the law, and will be adjusted for FY 2020 for an additional \$200,985 in FY 2021.
+In FY 2022 there is no shortfall.

 The MWRTA has consolidated both its fixed route and demand response maintenance operations.
-This would include ADA paratransit vehicles, Council on Aging vehicles, Framingham State University vehicles, Dial-A-Ride vehicles, as well as the fixed route fleet.
+This would include ADA paratransit vehicles, Council on Aging vehicles, Framingham State University vehicles, dial-a-ride vehicles, as well as the fixed route fleet.
 This goal was successfully met, and has continued to expand, allowing the MWRTA to underwrite some of its own maintenance expenses through collaboration with other non-profit agencies.

-Our planned conversion of the fixed route fleet to compressed natural gas (CNG) has been completed.
+Our planned conversion of the fixed route fleet to compressed natural gas (CNG) has been completed and has helped defray the exorbitant rise in gasoline prices.
 The MWRTA had already fitted out the maintenance facility to comply with code and strict regulations to perform maintenance on CNG type vehicles.
-The Authority still has a commitment from several surrounding municipalities as well as Eversource to purchase CNG as they begin to convert their fleets.
+The Authority still has a commitment from several surrounding municipalities as well as Eversource to purchase CNG as some begin to convert their fleets.
 It has been noted that several private companies have also been using the CNG pumps for their vehicles.
-Additionally, MassDOT Highway District #3 is using the facility as a satellite fueling station.
-The CNG facility has been fully constructed and is open for business 24/7, and records show a savings in MWRTA fuel cost.
+Additionally, MassDOT Highway District #3 is using the MWRTA facility as a satellite fueling station.
+The CNG facility has been fully constructed and is open for business 24/7, and records show a savings in MWRTA fuel costs.